Tomahawkd/tomahawkd.github.io/course/postgraduate/manage.md

   Physical controls rely on the presence of physical limitations to the activities that a criminal or other unauthorised person may wish to carry out.

+## Adequate level of protection

+First of all, recall that any decisions on the security controls to be implemented should be based on a risk analysis.
+In this case, there is a need to balance the risk of malware against the costs of purchasing and implementing countermeasures.

+A good starting point would be to:

+- have a combination of anti-virus and personal firewall programs on each PC that has a connection to the internet or is networked to another computer that does
+- choose a product that will also restrict the executables that will run on that computer to a known list of authorised products
+- change all the default settings in operating systems, applications and browsers, for example passwords, configurations, open ports and so on, to make it harder for malware to compromise the computer
+- apply patches to the operating system and applications promptly
+- have a backup policy in place.

+Other countermeasures could also be considered depending on the financial capability of GANT (eg network firewall or IDS, etc).

 # Relevant legislation for Security Control